howtographql/howtographql/content/frontend/angular-apollo/8-subscriptions.md

 <Instruction>

 To get access to this endpoint, open up a terminal and navigate to the `server` directory.
-Then type the `graphcool info` command and copy the endpoint for the `Subscriptions API` and replace the placeholder with it.
+Then type the `graphcool-framework info` command and copy the endpoint for the `Subscriptions API` and replace the placeholder with it.

 Notice that if you service isn't running in the "default" Graphcool [region](https://blog.graph.cool/new-regions-and-improved-performance-7bbc0a35c880) (_EU West_), you need to add your service's region to the endpoint like so: `wss://subscriptions.ap-northeast-1.graph.cool/v1/__SERVICE_ID__` (for region _Asia Pacific_) or `wss://subscriptions.us-west-2.graph.cool/v1/__SERVICE_ID__` (for _US West_).

 </Instruction>

 ### Subscribing to new Links